-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+In our questionnaire we would like to introduce a few of them.
 This time: Katharina Inselkammer, host at the Oktoberfest and restaurant owner.

 Were you born in Munich or did you move here?

 In which district are you at home?

 Fresh with a crisp finish and always with the perfect level of spice.

 What does Munich sound like?

 Like clinking glasses, horses’ hooves and crispy pork crackling.

 Unique – in the best places malty and hoppy.

 Munich is the only city which you ...